Outdoor plants

 Japanese maple

 Also known as Palmate maple, the Japanese maple (Acer palmatum) is one of the most widely distributed plants of East Asian origin.
 Although this is an ideal potted plant, we need to ensure the pot is sufficiently large.
 This is because it can grow up to 10 m (39'), although it averages around half that height in most conditions.
-While it is hardy in winter, it will also fair well in summer temperatures up to 38 ºC (100.4 ºF) with plenty of watering.
+While it is hardy in winter, it will also fare well in summer temperatures up to 38 ºC (100.4 ºF) with plenty of watering.

 Winter Outdoor Plants for Pots - Japanese maple